Zhiyuan-Amos/couple-management/docs/guidelines_and_caveats.md

 1. For performance reasons (joins are expensive computationally), `Image` and `Task`, `DoneImage` and `DoneTask` are persisted in a denormalized manner (using JSON) as well.
 Both `Task` & `DoneTask` overrides `Equals` and `GetHashCode` to determine if the values have been [modified](https://github.com/Zhiyuan-Amos/couple-management/blob/master/Client/Data/AppDbContext.cs#L48-L51).

-1. Blazor Wasm doesn't seem to support migrations yet, so manual migration is performed by loading the new database, attaching the existing database, and executing SQL code like:
+1. Blazor Wasm doesn't seem to support migrations yet, so manual migration is performed by loading the new database, attaching the existing database as `app`, and executing SQL code like:

     ```sqlite
-    INSERT INTO Done(Date, LargestOrder, Count) SELECT Date, LargestOrder, Count FROM app.Done;
+    INSERT INTO Done("Date", LargestOrder, "Count") SELECT "Date", LargestOrder, "Count" FROM app.Done;
+    INSERT INTO DoneIssues(Id, Tasks, "Order", DoneDate, Title, "For") SELECT Id, Tasks, "Order", DoneDate, Title, "For" FROM app.DoneIssues;
     INSERT INTO Images(Id, TakenOnDate, "Order", TakenOn, Data, IsFavourite) SELECT Id, TakenOnDate, "Order", TakenOn, Data, IsFavourite FROM app.Images;
     INSERT INTO Issues(Id, Tasks, Title, "For", CreatedOn) SELECT Id, Tasks, Title, "For", CreatedOn FROM app.Issues;
-    INSERT INTO DoneIssues(Id, Tasks, "Order", DoneDate, Title, "For") SELECT Id, Tasks, "Order", DoneDate, Title, "For" FROM app.DoneIssues;
     ```

 ## Miscellaneous